facebooktwittergooglediggredditpintereststumbleupon

 For those who will try to argue using the oft-cited example of colonists giving blankets to Indians to make them sick, I gladly point you to Michael Medved’s book, “The Ten Big Lies about America” where he exhaustively details where this lie originates from, and the truth of history.
 There is absolutely no evidence whatsoever that any European purposely tried to get Indians sick.
 This lie fits the liberal worldview that says Western Civilization is the cause of all evils, so it continues to be spread far and wide.

 To be sure, Indians were treated unjustly in many ways.
 However, this cannot be put at the feet of Columbus.
 He first was seeking a passage to the East Indies to improve trade routes.
 Secondly, his letters show a profound faith in Christianity, and he wished that better transport to the East would help spread the Word of God.
-To characterize him in a malicious manner is to malign the character of a great man, despite what came as a result of his discovery.
+To blame him for what occurred after his discovery to malign the character of a great man that deserves honor and respect.

 I encourage you to celebrate as well, in full gratitude to the God that sent Columbus to the Americas, and to the great American country that rose from that momentous discovery!